lukso-network/docs/docs/standards/getting-started/02-Adding-Control-to-UP.md

 ---

-## Setting permissions for other addresses
+## Set permissions for other addresses

 The code snippets below show how to set permissions for **Bob** on a Universal Profile owned by `yourEOA`.
 It assumes that the profile has been deployed with our [lsp-factory.js](https://docs.lukso.tech/tools/lsp-factoryjs/getting-started) tool.